ComposableFi/composable/frame/oracle/design/design.md

 ## 6. Future Improvements

 - ❏ Measure and improve on\_initialize algorithm to use less block weight(possibly reusing some of the looping logic) or use a block fold abstraction when processing prices.

 - ❏ Use a better statistical measure(standard deviation?) when
     assessing accuracy compare threshold of a provided price by an oracle.

 - ❏ Possibly set maximum on `AssetInfo.max_answers` field.
 Use the field to short circuit the any additional logic that might be performed unnecessarily on pre\_prices.

 - ❏ Improve the median for price accuracy calculation.

+- ❏ Make the price server easily extensible by rewriting it in typescript.
+    Ideally any party from the community should be able to integrate price-feeds into the price-server with the least possible effort.

 ## 7. References